Master Your Online Store: The Ultimate eCommerce Analytics Setup Checklist

 Implement tools for segmenting customers based on behavior, demographics, and purchase history.
 This helps understand your audience – their demography, psychography and geography better.
 Here’s a great list of the tools to get you started.

-Depending on the customer base, review your data monthly; spikes in traffic or conversions can also trigger an impromptu review.
+Review Cadence: Depending on the customer base, review your data monthly; spikes in traffic or conversions can also trigger an impromptu review.
+Customer segments should be dynamic and reviewed quarterly to ensure they are still relevant as your business evolves.

 Conversion Rate Optimization (CRO) Metrics